Teraskull/PyDebloatX/README.md

 * You cannot uninstall other apps, for example Cortana or Edge.
 This GUI was designed to be simple and safe, so that you cannot break anything using it.
 * App disk space is approximate and taken from Microsoft Store, there is no other way to get real-time app size.
-* Currently there is no possibility to track the uninstalling progress in the GUI.

 ## Dependencies: